metocean/ingestion/observations.md

 ```
 Buoy1, 2000-12-22T00:00:00,,,10 (the sequence of comma represent missing values for those columns)
 ```
-File names: The file-name often should contain a reference to the initial date and time the file relates to:
+**File names:** The file-name often should contain a reference to the initial date and time the file relates to:
 ```
 wave_buoy_200012221244.csv
 ```
-The columns in the CSV file are usually composed by:
+**Columns:** The columns in the CSV file are usually composed by:
 ```
 Instrument ID, Date and Time (UTC), Latitude, Longitude, Variable1, Variable2,...